bootdotdev/blog/content/news/bootdev-beat-2024-06.md

 ![git course image](https://storage.googleapis.com/qvault-webapp-dynamic-assets/course_assets/UdsHT64.png)

 Ah, Git.
 The source control system that every developer uses, but few truly understand.
-In this course, [ThePrimeagen](https://www.boot.dev/teachers/the-primeagen) teaches us not just learn how to use Git, but he goes over some of the plumbing commands that make it all work.
+In this course, [ThePrimeagen](https://www.boot.dev/teachers/the-primeagen) teaches us not only how to use Git, but he goes over some of the plumbing commands that make it all work.
 A part 2 about using Git with teams is coming soon.

 ### 2. New Lore for the Boss Fight